zulhaq-analytics/data-portfolio/account-rotation-3plus3/README.md

 ## ✔ Notes

 - This project is for **portfolio demonstration only**.
-- All customer names, trader names, volumes, dates and identifiers have been replaced with **synthetic anonymized values**.
+- All customer names, trader names, vessel data, volumes, dates and identifiers have been replaced with **synthetic anonymized values**.
 - No company information, internal systems, or original file paths are included.